rollup/rollup/docs/01-command-line-reference.md

 ### Differences to the JavaScript API

-While config files provide an easy way to configure Rollup, they also limit how Rollup can be invoked and where configuration is taken from.
-Especially if you are rebundling Rollup in another build tool or want to integrate it into an advanced build process, it may be better to directly invoke Rollup programmatically from your scripts.
+While config files provide an easy way to configure Rollup, they also limit how Rollup can be invoked and configured.
+Especially if you are bundling Rollup into another build tool or want to integrate it into an advanced build process, it may be better to directly invoke Rollup programmatically from your scripts.

 If you want to switch from config files to using the [JavaScript API](guide/en/#javascript-api) at some point, there are some important differences to be aware of: